Aina Onabolu: Works

 Several of his portraits are held in the National Gallery of Modern Art, Lagos.
+His portrait of the aristocratic socialite Princess Obasa was part of the Nigerian Modernism exhibition at Tate Modern in London, Great Britain, in 2025.

 The major figures in his work were Lagos elites who were successful professionals in their field of work, and his work usually depicted a countenance of respect, achievement and status of his clients.

 However, his work was not limited to portraiture.
 In the 1930s, he worked with the Church of Christ in designing the pews of a new cathedral to be built in Lagos.
 He later produced pastel compositions and studies in the 1940s.